 What does the operation involve?

-Your surgeon will make a cut on the lining of your nose.
-They will remove the parts of the cartilage and bone that are bent and put the rest back in a straight position.
+Your surgeon will make a cut on the lining of your nose over your septum and lift the mucosa away from the cartilage and bone.
+They will remove the parts of the cartilage and bone that are bent and they will put the rest back in a straight position.

 - infection of the surgical site (wound)

-- developing a collection of blood or an abscess
+- developing a collection of blood (haematoma) or an abscess between the layers of your septum

 - making a hole in your septum